Sync Shared Calendars through Outlook to Androids

 Why can't I view my Shared Outlook Calendar on my Android?

 This is an issue many people can’t get their head around.
 A typical outlook calendar can be viewed without issue through the Outlook mobile app on Androids.
-Shared calendars however are a different construct, and without significant IT intervention the average user is going to struggle to utilize their shared calendar while on their Android.
+Exchange Shared calendars however are a different construct, and without significant IT intervention the average user is going to struggle to utilize their shared calendar while on their Android.
 Shared Calendars, GAL contact lists, and Public Folder data typically proves difficult to access on an Android device.